Eyescale/Consensus/Release/Version-1.0/README.txt

 		instance found: if the instance is an entity, remove the entity from the CNDB; otherwise if the instance is a couple, remove the couple’s relationship instance from the CNDB.
-Note that the removal of an instance entails the removal of all its ascendants.
+Note that the removal of an instance entails the removal of all its descendants.

 		if the 'action' expression is not in the form '~( expression )' then 'do action' will attempt to instantiate all entities and relationships